trybash/game/README.md

-# try-bash
+# Learn Bash the Easy Way

 [![Build Status](https://travis-ci.org/trybash/game.svg?branch=master)](https://travis-ci.org/trybash/game)

-> Learn Bash the Easy Way

 This is the source code for the browser-based TryBash game.